bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

 And that's largely right: game programming often warrants a more fluid, permissive approach.
 But there's still a few good reasons to take advantage of Rust's visibility system:

-- carefully maintaining invariants
+- Carefully maintaining invariants.
-  - simple validated getter/setter patterns are very effective
+  - Simple validated getter/setter patterns are very effective.
-  - more complex patterns can often benefit from custom commands or system params to ensure a single blessed workflow
+  - More complex patterns can often benefit from custom commands or system parameters to ensure a single blessed workflow.
-  - clean encapsulation ensures that you can update how something works in a single place
+  - Clean encapsulation ensures that you can update how something works in a single place.
-- dead code detection
+- Dead code detection.
-  - if your types/methods/functions are `pub`, Rust won't know if they're dead code
+  - If your types/methods/functions are `pub`, Rust won't know if they're dead code.
-  - dead code slows down compile times, confuses the reader and slowly rots
+  - Dead code slows down compile times, confuses the reader and slowly rots.
-- keeping your code *reasonably* untangled
+- Keeping your code *reasonably* untangled.
-  - iterating quickly is important, and Rust will help you refactor, so you should be careful not to get too tangled up
+  - Iterating quickly is important, and Rust will help you refactor, so you should be careful not to get too tangled up.
-  - forcing consumers to do things the right way makes it easier to change the internals later
+  - Forcing consumers to do things the right way makes it easier to change the internals later.

 At the end of the day, `pub(crate)` is a good default visibility level for items in larger projects.
 Internal methods, invariants, and implementation details should be private, which is the Rust language default behavior.